There are three main types of high-ability students that you should be aware of in your classroom. High-ability student who are:

 - a capacity to challenge themselves.

-It is important to remember that the high-ability student who is achieving is entitled to rigorous learning experiences that meet their needs.
+The high-ability student who is achieving is entitled to rigorous learning experiences that meet their needs.
 This is the best way to ensure continued success at school.

 The high-ability student who is underachieving

-Students with high ability who are underachieving may show the following characteristics:
+High-ability students who are underachieving may show the following characteristics:

 - a lack of motivation to apply themselves